alibaba/lightweight-neural-architecture-search/nas/models/README.md

 ## Models Definition module

 The basic network defined by the unified framework with the structure info list.
-Masternet is the overall backbone network, which is composed of differet downsample stages with structure info list.
-A stage is composed of several blocks, such as Resnet bottleneck block, MobileV2 Depthwise block.
-Basic block is composed of 2D and 3D convolutions.
+- Masternet is the overall backbone network, which is composed of differet downsample stages with structure info list.
+- A stage is composed of several blocks, such as Resnet bottleneck block and MobileV2 Depthwise block.
+- Basic block is composed of 2D convolutions.

 ***
 ### **Masternet**
-* **`masternet.py`**: Define the backbone network for classification and detection.
+- **`masternet.py`**: Define the backbone network for classification and detection.
-* **`masterxxx.py`**: You can define your own backbone network for other tasks.
+- **`masterxxx.py`**: You can define your own backbone network for other tasks.

 ***
 ### **Typical Structure Info List**